Skip to main content

 What it is: A privacy-first code completion tool with self-hosted options.

-Tabnine is the pick for teams where code never leaves your infrastructure.
+Tabnine is the pick for solo builders and teams where code never leaves your infrastructure.
 You can run it on-premises with custom-trained models on your own codebase.
-This makes it popular in regulated industries — finance, healthcare, defense — where cloud-based AI is a non-starter.
+This makes it popular in regulated industries: finance, healthcare, defense: where cloud-based AI is a non-starter.

 • Models: Custom models, self-hosted